plating, anodizing, & finishing Q&As since 1989

 hobbyist - Monmouth Junction, New Jersey

 You probably did use a high quality paint, but the wrong one for the particular application.
 "Chalking" of paint is not necessarily bad--it keeps it fresh looking, But when that paint is on shutters on a brick house, chalking is obviously a problem.
 There are many brick cleaners, but I don't know what will prove best for you.
-Try a solvent like mineral spirits [linked by editor to product info at Amazon] with that wire brush is you haven't yet.
+Try a solvent like mineral spirits [affiliate link to product info on Amazon] with that wire brush is you haven't yet.

 Ted Mooney, P.E.